gehoumi/terraform-google-ciscoasav-vm/README.md

 - Create two external IP addresses for ASAv management and for the public outside network
 - Create two firewall rules to allow SSH and HTTPS access to the ASA management, and to allow HTTPS from anywhere to ASAv outside interface.
-- Fetch your workstation public IP and add it to the IP whitelist for VPC firewall rule for the ASA management access after the deployment.
+- Fetch the deployment workstation public IP and add it to the IP whitelist for VPC firewall rule for the ASA management access after the deployment.
 - Create a GCE managed instance to host the ASAv, with a startup script that provides the day0 configuration for the ASAv.
 The day0 configuration is applied during the firstboot of the ASAv.